 Other element composite types are useful for the storage, transmission, and display of communications content between the provider and consumer.
-Elements of this type include text blocks, graphics, and HTML.
+Elements of this type 5 include text blocks, graphics, and HTML.
 HTML elements are especially useful in the preferred embodiment as they can contain standard HTML documents which the consumer program 22 can pass directly, or with minor modifications, to the Web browser 50 for display.
-This allows the provider to control the appearance of data on all or a portion data being displayed, and also allows the provider to include URL links to the provider's Web server or any other related Web documents.
-These links can be activated immediately 10 by the consumer when viewing the communications object using the Web browser 50 just as with conventional HTML documents.
+This allows the provider 10 to control the appearance of data on all or a portion data being displayed, and also allows the provider to include URL links to the provider's Web server or any other related Web documents.
+These links can be activated immediately by the consumer when viewing the communications object 15 using the Web browser 50 just as with conventional HTML documents.
 HTML elements may also include the provider's own HTML forms for acquiring information from the consumer when the object is transferred.
-Just as nested com-15 posite types of contact data elements can be combined into more comprehensive types such as business card elements, nested composite types for communications content can be combined into more comprehensive types such as message elements.
-Message elements combine text headlines with 20 graphics, HTML, and other body content into full multimedia messages which can be filtered, sorted, and displayed by the consumer program 22.
+Just as nested composite types of contact data elements can be combined into 20 more comprehensive types such as business card elements, nested composite types for communications content can be combined into more comprehensive types such as message elements.
+Message elements combine text headlines with graphics, HTML, and other body content into full multime- 25 dia messages which can be filtered, sorted, and displayed by the consumer program 22.

 Elements 143 may also be associated with methods 141 or rules 140.
-This is particularly useful for data exchange elements, which control the process of exchanging data between the consumer program 22 and the provider program 12 or another server program.
+This is particularly useful for data exchange elements, which control the process of exchanging data 30 between the consumer program 22 and the provider program 12 or another server program.
 Two specialized types of data exchange elements are useful for controlling the transmission of data external to the provider database 11.
-Attachment 30 elements allow a provider to specify external files, objects, or other data stored in the provider's local or network computing environment to be included in the transmission of a communications object, communications object update, or message object.
-Query elements allow a provider to execute 35 a query against a local or network database and have the results included in the transmission of a communications object.
+Attachment elements allow a provider to specify external files, objects, 35 or other data stored in the provider's local or network computing environment to be included in the transmission of a communications object, communications object update, or message object.
+Query elements allow a provider to execute a query against a local or network database and have the 40 contained in a communications object 110, one or more results included in the transmission of a communications object.
 Data exchange elements, attachment elements, and query elements will be further explained in the description of data exchange control below.

-Another category of element composite types is link elements.
+Another category of element composite types is link 45 elements.
 Link elements within a communications object are the equivalent of URLs within a Web document.
-They create associations between different elements of an object, differ-A link element can also be a URL, linking the element to any Web page or other resource available on the World Wide Web.
+They create associations between different elements of an object, different pages of an object, or different communications objects.
+A link element can also be a URL, linking the element to any 50 Web page or other resource available on the World Wide Web.
 By associating a link element 143 with one or more link methods 141, even more powerful "link components" can be created.
-Component objects and link components will 50 be explained further below.
+Component objects and link components will be explained further below.